neshyraj/diffusion-on-networks/README.md

 adjmat1 - adjacency matrix of one village. each row/column represents a household. all adjacency matrices found at link above.

+calcs_clust - various calculations such as assortativty, mixing matrix, adoption etc. as well as Louvain and spectral clustering

 diffusion - function to run diffusion model and function to calculate diffusion centrality

 document - written report. first page is a policy brief and rest is an article in PNAS format